Iwasawa theory and p-adic L-functions over $\mathbf{Z}_p^2$-extensions: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Eric Pickett for alerting us to the results of his paper \cite{pickett10}.
+We are grateful to Eric Pickett for alerting us to the results on integral normal bases contained in his paper \cite{pickett10}.
 The main idea of this paper was developed during our visit to Salt Lake City in February 2011; we would like to thank Wieslawa Niziol and Pierre Colmez for their hospitality.
 We would also like to thank John Coates, Pierre Colmez, Henri Darmon, Karl Rubin and Otmar Venjakob for their interest and for some helpful discussions, and Ivan Fesenko for raising the question of whether Perrin-Riou's local reciprocity formula holds in this setting.
+We also thank the referee for a number of helpful suggestions and corrections.
+[1]{$^{#1}$} [1]{} [1]{#1} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [1]{ } [1]{ MR \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#1}. } [2]{#2} [2]{\href{#1}{#2}}